Ataluis/game_athena/README.md

 Execute the run.sh file from your console with:

-> ./run.sh
+> bash run.sh

 The program will ask you for root permission and install the SFML libraries (in case they are not already installed).
+Afterwards it will compile all the files and then  open up the game.